LucyRothwell/Clustering-Huntingtons-Disease/README.md

 # Clustering Huntingtons Disease
-A research project subtyping Huntington's Disease to improve clinical trial selection: Unsupervised machine learning with clinical &amp; genetic data.
+A research project aiming to subtype Huntington's Disease to improve clinical trial cohort selection: Unsupervised machine learning with clinical & genetic data.
 (2020)

 **Objective**
 The main objective of this study was to determine whether data-driven subtypes of